TheGoodlike13/liberty_or_death/README.md

 Let's focus on setting up LDAP.
 Whatever that looks like.

 According to [#slapped](#slapped) I need to start off by installing `OpenLDAP`.
-That's the key to LDAP in linux.
+That's the key to LDAP in Linux.
 They even provide links for more details if things go south.
 Let's get started!

 I just gotta do that `sudo apt install openldap` and... it doesn't work.